-- 1. Referral to counseling and/or health services (students) or to HR (employees) - 2.
-Education for the campus community - 3.
-Altering housing situation of responding party or reporting party (resident students) - 4.
-Altering work arrangements for students or employees - 5.
-Providing campus escorts through the University's Public Safety Office - 6.
-Implementing contact limitations between the parties - 7.
-Offering adjustments to academic deadlines and schedules, chapel attendance, etc. (students) - 8.
-Interim suspension - The university may interim suspend an individual/s pending completion of an investigation and resolution, particularly when, in the judgment of the Title IX officer, the safety or well-being of any member(s) of the campus community may be jeopardized by the presence on-campus of the responding party or the ongoing activity of a student organization whose behavior is in question. - When an interim suspension is imposed, individual/s are given opportunity to meet with a Title IX officer prior to imposition, or as soon as reasonably possible, to show cause why the suspension should not be implemented.
+- Referral to counseling and/or health services (students) or to HR (employee assistance program) - Education for the campus community - Altering housing situation (resident students) - Altering work arrangements for students or employees (on campus) - Providing campus escorts, increased security monitoring by the university's Public Safety Office - Implementing contact limitations between the parties - Offering adjustments to academic deadlines and schedules, chapel attendance, etc. (students) - Timely Warnings, if required - Interim suspension - The university may interim suspend an individual/s pending completion of the grievance process, particularly when, in the judgment of the Title IX officer, the safety/well-being of a member of the campus community may be jeopardized by the presence on-campus of the respondent or the ongoing activity of a student organization whose behavior is in question. - When imposed, the individual/s will be given opportunity to meet with a Title IX officer prior to imposition, or as soon after as reasonably possible, to show cause why suspension should not be implemented.
 The Title IX officer has sole discretion to implement or stay an interim suspension under this policy on and to determine its conditions and duration.
-Violation of an interim suspension is grounds for dismissal (students)/termination (employees). - During an interim suspension, an individual/s may be denied access to university housing, campus email, intranet, facilities, activities, and/or events for which the individual might otherwise be eligible.
-At the discretion of the Title IX officer, alternative coursework or other options may be pursued to ensure as minimal an impact as possible on the responding party.
-The institution will maintain as confidential any accommodations or protective measures, provided confidentiality does not impair the institution's ability to provide those accommodations or measures.
+Violation of an interim suspension is grounds for dismissal (students) or termination (employees). - During an interim suspension, an individual/s may be denied access to university housing, campus email, intranet, facilities, activities, and/or events for which the individual might otherwise be eligible.
+At the discretion of the Title IX officer, alternative coursework or other options may be pursued to ensure as minimal an impact as possible on the respondent.